majimba/next.js-timer-app/README.md

 1. **Start Timer**: Click the green "Start" button to begin timing
 2. **Record Split**: While the timer is running, click the blue "Split" button to record a split time
-3. **Stop Timer**: Click the red "Stop" button to pause the timer
+3. **Stop Timer**: Click the red "Stop" button to pause the timer (automatically records final split)
 4. **Reset Timer**: Click the "Reset" button to set the timer back to 00:00:00 and clear all splits
+5. **Switch Modes**: Use the mode toggle to switch between:
+   - **Lap Mode**: Shows the time for each individual lap and the total time
+   - **Cumulative Mode**: Shows the total time at each split and the difference between splits

 ## Technical Implementation

 The app uses:
 - React's `useState` and `useEffect` hooks for state management
 - `useRef` to properly handle timer intervals
-- Tailwind CSS for styling
+- Tailwind CSS for styling with custom animations
 - Conditional rendering for dynamic UI elements
+- CSS animations for background elements

 ## Future Enhancements